google/go-cloud/internal/docs/design.md

 user-facing type and the driver type, then the driver method may be called `Foo`, even though the return signatures may differ.
 Otherwise, the driver method name should be different to reduce confusion.

+New Go Cloud APIs should always follow this driver plus user-facing type pattern.

 [`runtimevar.Variable`]:
 https://godoc.org/github.com/google/go-cloud/runtimevar#Variable